-- You can claim the work-related portion of other expenses that relate to your employment, including: - sunscreen, sunhats and sunglasses where your duties require you to spend prolonged periods working outdoors - phone and internet costs, with records showing your work-related use - renewing a special licence, condition on your licence or certificate in order to perform your work duties.
-For example, if you need to have a forklift licence to get your job, you can't claim the initial cost of getting the licence.
-However, you can claim the cost of renewing it during the period you are working. - You can't claim private expenses such as music subscriptions, childcare or fines. - You can't claim a deduction if the cost was met or reimbursed by your employer.

-For more information, go to ato.gov.au/mining or speak to a registered tax professional.
+- You can claim the work-related portion of other expenses that relate to your employment, including: - phone and internet costs, with records showing your work-related use - union and professional association fees - additional costs you incur to renew a special licence or condition on your licence in order to perform your employment duties - for example, renewing a heavy vehicle permit (but you can't claim the cost of getting your initial licence to gain employment). - You can't claim private expenses such as: - fitness expenses, except if your role requires a level of fitness well above ordinary firefighting standards - the cost of getting or renewing your driver's licence, even if it is a condition of your employment - attending social networking or fundraising events - skin care products. - i This is a general summary only and does not apply to volunteer fire fighters.
+For more information, go to ato.gov.au/firefighter or speak to a registered tax professional.